Why should you compare business energy prices?

 There are two ways to compare the current business energy best deals – you can do so yourself by calling up business energy suppliers directly to get their best deals off them, or you can do so with the help of a business energy price comparison service such as energyhelpline business that can do all the hard work on your behalf.

 Business energy brokers would usually come back to you with a range of deals from different suppliers to choose from.
-When picking a broker, check how many and what kind of suppliers they compare.
+When picking a broker, check how many and what kind of suppliers they compare (we compare 16)

 There are two types of tariffs you will come across – some have no standing charges and the rates are slightly higher while some have a small daily standing charge and the rates are lower.
 Deciding which one to go for really depends on how your business works – what the business hours are and what happens outside of them with your energy consumption.

-Another factor to bear in mind when picking a tariff is that there are tariffs that come from 100% renewable technologies or some percentage of renewable technologies.
+Another factor to bear in mind when picking a tariff is that there are tariffs that come from renewable sources.

 Make sure you understand what kind of tariff you’re going for – the brokers have expertise and are able to give advice but ultimately it is your decision.